 I’m not sure where they’re going with this as it’s become less frequent, but hopefully DTTSP continues to publish free content as they occasionally will send a free collection of unique stock photos.
 This used to be monthly but now is more sporadic, though the quality of the images makes the wait worthwhile.

-Unsplash is another free image resource that has more amateur photos than the other sites.
-But these can come in handy when you want to show off a more “authentic” aesthetic instead of polished (and sometimes fake).
+Unsplash is another free image resource that has more amateur photos than other sites.
+But these can come in handy when you want to show off a more “authentic” aesthetic instead of polished (and sometimes fake) or if you need lots of content for multiple blogs quickly.

 These aren’t freebies in the way the others are.
 But I subscribe to both of their free newsletters because they help keep me on top of new Instagram updates and have some really good content and tips that can help up your engagement rates on Instagram and other social media accounts.